theme-next/theme-next.org/source/docs/getting-started/deployment.md

 {% subtabs Gitlab-CI-1 %}
 <!-- tab <code>HTTPS</code> -->

-* Get the Access Token: Settings -> Developer settings -> Personal access token -> Generate new token.
+* Get the Access Token: `Settings` → `Developer settings` → `Personal access token` → `Generate new token`.
 Set access rights according to the actual situation.
 It should be noted that the access token is only displayed once on this page, and it should be copied, otherwise it can only be regenerated.
 * Click `SETTINGS-CI/CD → Variables` in Gitlab, and defined access token as custom variable `GITHUB_ACCESS_TOKEN`.
 Or set `USERNAME` `PASSWORD` variable for coding repo.
-* Configure `.gitlab-ci.yml`: only add deploy stage at the end of this file
+* Configure `.gitlab-ci.yml`: **only add deploy stage at the end of this file**
     {% code lang:yml hexo/.gitlab-ci.yml %}
     github:
       stage: deploy